 - 2.3 The landscape character of the National Park is sensitive to new development and typically forms the most important consideration in assessing development proposals both within, and visible from the Park.
 Landscape values were one of the founding reasons for establishing the National Park designation.
-All proposals will require as a minimum a landscape appraisal, the extent of which can be discussed with the National Park planning and specialist staff.
-A landscape clerk of works may be required for various stages during and after construction. - 2.4 Wild land characteristics are an important special quality within the National Park with many visitors seeking to experience these characteristics.
+There are presently three National Scenic Areas within the National Park for Loch Lomond, the Trossachs, and the River Earn (Comrie to St Fillans only) see Map 1.
+The designations pre-date the designation of the National Park where the whole of the area is recognised for its landscape value.
+All proposals will require to be accompanied by a landscape and visual impact assessment, proportionate to the scale or potential impact of the development.
+A landscape clerk of works may also be required during construction. - Wild land characteristics are an important special quality within the National Park with many visitors seeking to experience these characteristics.
 A Relative Wildness study of the National Park (LLTNPA & SNH), undertaken in 2011 describes the attributes of wild land including: perceived naturalness of land cover, absence of modern human artefacts, rugged and challenging nature of terrain, and remoteness.
 The study identifies and maps the geographical extent and intensity of wildness within the National Park.
-Generally the wilder areas ("Core Wildness") are located within the less accessible areas of the mountain core and associated glens and corries as shown in Map 1 on 9.
+Generally the wilder areas ("Core Wildness") are located within the less accessible areas of the mountain core and associated glens and corries as shown in Map 2 on page 10.
 The National Park Partnership Plan states that priority will be given to protecting these core areas of wild land character.
 These areas will therefore be safeguarded from development which may detract from their relative wildness.
-Relative wildness is different from wild land as defined by Scottish Natural Heritage 2014 wild land areas, shown on Map 1 alongside areas of relative wildness.
-SNH have published guidance on assessing impacts on wild land areas which can be found on their website.